Amber MacArthur: Awards

 In 2024, Amber MacArthur was honoured as one of DMZ's Women of the Year for her work driving innovation and progress in the tech industry.
 In 2021, she was named one of Bay Street Bull's Women of the Year for her leadership in the technology sector.
 Amber MacArthur and her company, AmberMac Media Inc. (AMMI), have also won the following awards: Canadian Podcast Awards Outstanding Technology Series 2022: #The Feed, produced by AMMI in partnership with SiriusXM Canada; Canadian Podcast Awards Outstanding Branded Series 2021: This is Mining, produced by AMMI and the Ontario Mining Association; and ACE Awards Best Marketing Communication Campaign 2020.

-Speaking & Keynotes
+Speaking and keynotes

 Amber MacArthur has keynoted more than 500 events in North America, South America, Australia, and Europe.
 She has moderated sessions with German Chancellor Olaf Scholz, Canadian Prime Minister Justin Trudeau, former FBI Director James Comey, business coach Tony Robbins, literary icon Margaret Atwood, and many other leading public figures.
 Keynote topics include digital approaches to successful business and, most recently, artificial intelligence.